rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- My greatest failure is when an order management system’s status has reached the lowest point ever, resulting in a full rewrite under a different name.
-I learned that being a developer is not only about coding but also planning, analysis, design, testing & integration, and maintenance under **Software Development Life Cycle (SDLC)**.
+- My greatest failure is that despite my full commitment to a job to prove myself in the community, knowing that my best is still not good enough is something that I take seriously.
+I learned that before stepping into an industry, I must already be **proficient** on most of what is required in the job description.

 #### **How do you handle working with people who annoy you?**